 Naturopathic medicine is a distinct primary health care profession that combines the wisdom of nature with the rigors of modern science.
 Naturopathic physicians are trained as primary care providers who diagnose, treat and manage patients with acute and chronic conditions, while addressing disease and dysfunction at the level of body, mind and spirit.

-They concentrate on whole-patient wellness through health promotion and disease prevention, attempting to find the underlying cause of the patient’s condition.
+NDs concentrate on whole-patient wellness through health promotion and disease prevention, finding the underlying cause of the patient’s condition.
 They provide individualized, evidence-informed therapies that balance the least harmful and most effective approaches to help facilitate the body’s inherent ability to restore and maintain optimal health.

 Naturopathic physicians care for patients of all ages and genders.
-Naturopathic physicians tailor their treatment protocols for each patient, placing a strong emphasis upon prevention and self-care.
+NDs tailor treatment protocols for each patient, placing a strong emphasis on prevention, patient education and self-care.

 Naturopathic medicine is based upon six fundamental principles: